Jypaa/Hospital/README.md

            Username: admin
            Password: 1234

+   - You can also create whole new user by using register option and it will automatically make user a patient.

 To run backend tests and reset the JSON server to default values, run "npm run test" in the backend folder.